shadowsocks/shadowsocks-nodejs/README.md

 What's wrong with Node v0.10?
 -----------------------------
 Node v0.10 moved to new Readable Stream API.
 Though it's almost backward compatible, it has introduced a bug, resulting in memory leaks.

+I'm working on a [node v0.10 branch](https://github.com/clowwindy/shadowsocks-nodejs/tree/node-v0.10), you can try it if you like.

 If you have any ideas about this, please file an issue.